Chapter Twenty Nine

 “Yes, I must have leaked lust.
 She doesn’t know details, she felt me in a state with which she is familiar.”

 Amaya, “It is strange, I guess it is, I have no experience with this.
 I have minor sexual experience, being touched, but that was long ago, not really me, not remotely intimate.
 Do they understand that my arousal springs from the nature of our relationship?
-My feelings for Janah come from her sensuality, she sexual intensity just standing there.
+My feelings for Janah come from her sensuality, she radiates sexual intensity just standing there.
 Nikko is different, not just that I call her mom.
 I don’t catch any vibe from her.”

 “Nikko may want to be less mom at some point, you are maturing after all, even if not aging.
-If she warms to the idea, you’ll know, she isn’t shy about expressing herself on matter of intimacy.”
+If she warms to the idea, you’ll know, she isn’t shy about expressing herself on matters of intimacy.”

 Amaya, “Is it okay to tease Susan?”